Skip to content

 Small barndominium plans are becoming more popular because homeowners want efficient homes that are easier to build, easier to maintain, and easier to afford.
 But small does not have to mean cramped.
 A well-designed small barndominium can feel open, bright, comfortable, and surprisingly spacious when the layout is planned correctly.

-Whether you are building a starter home, retirement home, vacation cabin, guest house, hunting property, lake home, or downsized forever home, a small barndominium can be a practical and beautiful choice.
+Whether you are building a starter home, retirement home, vacation cabin, guest house, lake home, hunting property, or downsized forever home, a small barndominium can be a practical and beautiful choice.

 What Counts as a Small Barndominium?